imgag/ngs-bits/doc/NGSD/installation.md

 		> php php/src/NGS/db_update_qcml.php

+* Finally, gene information from several databases must be imported.
+  Proceed accoding to the instructions of the following tools in the listed order:

+		> bin/NGSDImportHGNC --help
+		> bin/NGSDImportUCSC --help
+		> bin/NGSDImportHPO --help

 ##(4) Setup of the NGSD web frontend

 The NGSD web frontend is that main GUI for the NGSD.
 It runs on a apache server.